catherinelebek/isoformproject/README.md

   * isoform_switch.R - script used to identify cases of isoform switching
   * TSS.R - scripts used to map JBSgene transcripts to JARID2 TSSs, and to calculate % of JBS genes with transcripts without a JARID2 TSS

+N.B.
+All folders titled "archive" contain scripts not directly used to produce reported results.